 Adding to political tensions in Haiti was the surprise return of former dictator Jean-Claude "Baby Doc" Duvalier after 25 years in exile.
 A second exiled Haitian leader, former president Jean-Bertrand Aristide, also contributed to the political suspense, after the government said it would grant him a diplomatic passport to return to Haiti.

-In a second round of elections, voters elected President Michel Martelly, who took office in May 2011.
+In a second round of elections, voters elected President Michel Martelly.
+The presidential election drew a record low 24% voter participation in large part because the Fanmi Lavalas was excluded.
 The former pop star, 50, known to Haitians as "Sweet Micky" pledged to build a better and stronger Haiti, to end injustice and restore order.
-And seeking to reassure foreign donors and potential investors, Martelly promised guarantees for investments and private property.
+And seeking to reassure foreign donors and potential investors, Martelly, who took office in May 2011, promised guarantees for investments and private property.
 He took over from Rene Preval, who took off the blue and red presidential sash at the swearing-in ceremony and gave it to the Senate President who put it on Martelly.
 This is the first democratic transfer of power from one party to another in Haiti's turbulent history.

 International observers considered the presidential and parliamentary elections generally free and fair, despite some allegations of fraud and irregularities.
 The government did not hold partial Senate and local elections originally scheduled for October 2011, then envisaged for November 2012, because of an impasse between the executive, legislative, and judicial branches over the proper procedure to establish a Permanent Electoral Council.